Take the Quiz

 • Zinc is a mineral, which is an element that comes from soil and water, unlike vitamins that are organic substances made by plants or animals.

 Within our bodies, zinc is often referred to as a trace element or micromineral because we only require it in very small amounts, but those small amounts are essential for eye health, and vital for our health, overall.
 In addition to zinc, other trace elements include iron, iodine, fluoride, copper, chromium, selenium, manganese and molybdenum.
-Zinc is an important part of our cells, as it helps to form enzymes and hormones for body system functioning, and helps with blood clotting, so not getting enough can cause serious health problems.

-How Does Zinc Help with Eye Health?
+How Does Zinc Levels Help with Eye Health?
+How Can A Zinc Deficiency Affect My Eyes?

 pasted image 0 5